IEEE Geoscience and Remote Sensing Society

 1. Amendments to Constitution

-Amendments to this Constitution may be initiated by petition submitted by twenty-five Society members, or by action of the AdCom, such petition being submitted to the Technical Activities Board of the IEEE for approval.
+Amendments to this Constitution may be initiated by petition submitted by twenty-five Society members, or by action of the AdCom, such petition being submitted to the Vice President of Technical Activities of the IEEE for approval.
 After such approval, the proposed amendment shall be publicized in the Society Transactions or Newsletter, with notice that it goes into effect unless ten percent of the Society members object within 30 days of publication.
 If such objections are received, a copy of the proposed amendment shall be mailed for return of the ballot and the ballots shall carry a statement of the time-limit for their return to the IEEE office.
 Approval of the amendment by at least two-thirds of those voting shall be necessary for its enactment.

 2. Amendments to Bylaws